Professional Development Expedition for K-12 Educators

-- Earn PD hours and Graduate Credit on this Amazon tour for educators.
+- Earn PD hours and Graduate Credit on this Educator Academy in the Amazon Rainforest.

 - Learn how to incorporate resources from the Cornell Lab of Ornithology, Project Learning Tree, and Rainforest Alliance into your classroom instruction.